 In many databases you can use truncation.
 Truncation means using a truncation symbol at the word’s end to find words that have multiple endings, e.g. child* –> child, children, childhood.
 Truncation broadens your search.
-Common truncation symbols are * and ?.
+A common truncation symbols is *.
 Truncation symbols vary by database, so check the search instructions to find out which symbol is used.

 Check the database’s search instructions to find out which symbol is used!